NOTE: SATURDAY TICKETS ARE STILL AVAILABLE AT THE BOX OFFICE WHICH WILL OPEN AT 6pm.

 Enduring 2600 years as one of the world's most widely-read classics, Ramayana [pronounced ra-MY-a-na] tells the story of Prince Ram, who, banished from his kingdom, leaves with his true love Sita and brother Laksmana to find a new home.
 The trio makes its way deep into the forest, encountering an array of magical characters, including: tribal folk and gentle forest animals, giants and wizards, heroic monkeys and bears, an enchanted golden deer and a wild, smoke-breathing dragon!

-Now in its 36th year, Mount Madonna School's Ramayana is the longest running Western production of the Indian classic epic.
-The show features a cast of more than 200 student performers, ages 3 to 19, accompanied by a choir and adult musicians.
+Now in its 39th year, Mount Madonna School's Ramayana is the longest running Western production of the Indian classic epic.
+The show features a cast of nearly 200 student performers, ages 3 to 18, accompanied by a choir and adult musicians.
 It is a story of love, adventure, separation and an eventual joyous reunion, in an ancient allegory of the battle of good and evil.
 The show is filled with exciting action, spectacular costuming, family humor and original, live music.

 As the story unfolds, relevant, profound and subtle themes emerge, not only the power of goodness and the determination of love, but also the need for compassion to all beings.